omeka/classic-enduser/Plugins/Editorial.md

 ---
 title: Editorial
 ---
-The Editorial Plugin adds a block to [Exhibit Builder](/ExhibitBuilder_3.0.md) pages which allows users to add comments on and discuss in-progress exhibits.
+The Editorial Plugin adds a block to [Exhibit Builder](../Plugins/ExhibitBuilder.md) pages which allows users to add comments on and discuss in-progress exhibits.
 These comments are only visible to logged-in users of the site.

 You must be using Exhibit Builder version 3.3.3 (not yet released, but is included in the master branch on GitHub) or higher for Editorial to work.

 Editorial User Role
 -----------------------
-The plugin creates a new [role](../User_Roles.md), Exhibit-contributor, which largely functions like the Contributor role but can also edit Exhibits when added in the Editorial blocks (see below for more information)
+The plugin creates a new [role](../Plugins/User_Roles.md), Exhibit-contributor, which largely functions like the Contributor role but can also edit Exhibits when added in the Editorial blocks (see below for more information)

 An Exhibit-contributor can view, edit, add, and delete content in any exhibit to which they are added.
-This includes adding new exhibits, creating new pages, adding blocks to pages, and adding items to exisiting pages.
+This includes adding new exhibits, creating new pages, adding blocks to pages, and adding items to existing pages.
 Note: they will have access to all items in your Omeka collection.

 Users with the Exhibit-contributor role cannot view the backend of exhibits to which they have not been added.
 They are also prohibited from editing items.

 Using Editorial Blocks
 -------------------------
-Once you have [installed](../Managing_Plugins_2.md#installing-a-plugin) and activated the Editorial plugin, it is ready to use.
+Once you have [installed](../Managing_Plugins.md#installing-a-plugin) and activated the Editorial plugin, it is ready to use.

 From the Exhibits tab on the left-hand navigation of your admin dashboard, click *Edit* on the Exhibit for which you want to create an editorial block.
 Select the page on which you want to leave a comment or start a discussion.